 Where can I find more information about parenting apart?

-See the Legal Services Society (LSS) Family Law in British Columbia website for more information about parenting apart.
+Legal Aid BC's Family Law in British Columbia website provides information about parenting apart.
 It addresses common family law topics, including:

 - Can you move – with or without your child?

-- Do you need legal documents to be able to leave Canada with your child?
+- Do you need any legal documents to leave Canada with your children?

-- If your parents separate, can you decide which parent you want to live with?
+- If your parents separate, can you decide who you want to live with?

 Clicklaw – Courthouse Libraries BC

 The Clicklaw website provides user-friendly, searchable access to key legal information in B.C., including information about family law.
 The JP Boyd on Family Law Wikibook also provides in-depth information.